IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Technical-Research--Data-Storage--DB-vs.-FS.md

 		- store route in db

 ## Reasoning:
-	- we're going to have files with sizes of different magnitudes (few MB for slides, hundreds of MBs for lecture recodings)
+	- we're going to have files with different orders of magnitude in size (few MB for slides, hundreds of MBs for lecture recordings)
 	- recordings probably too large even for modern DBMS
 	- mixed approach probably not a good idea
 		- if we have to implement proper handling for recordings, there's no reason not to incorporate smaller files as well